 In addition, media or cross-artform organisations are a key part of the infrastructure for the development, production and distribution of this kind of practice and these include FACT, Lighthouse, Cornerhouse, and Watershed.
 The latter has received a major increase in funding, with a remit to work with artists and organisations across a broader base expanding its nationally significant role.

 Across all of the Arts Council's funding programmes; the National portfolio, Grants for the arts and the new strategic lottery funds, we will respond to this digital opportunity.
-Other activities to encourage digital innovation to broaden reach will be supported through our work with NESTA, examining the interface between arts and technology, and we will build on the recent partnership announced with the BBC Academy.
+Other activities to encourage digital innovation to broaden reach will be supported through our work with NESTA, examining the interface between arts and technology, and we will build on the our partnership with the BBC Academy.

 Touring, and why we fund it